slambchops/EnzoMediaCodecTest/README.md

 5. touch (or somehow create) /data/local/tmp/TEST.YUV on Enzo this is where the raw YUV data from decoder can be stored if you uncomment out file saving code on line 124 of DecoderView.java
+6. On Enzo, chmod 777 /dev/mxc_vpu
+7. Now you can push the app and run